 These OPPO phones are getting the ColorOS 11 update

-OPPO will deliver the ColorOS 11 update to 28 phones in its portfolio, with the public beta now available for the Find X2 series.
-The Reno 3 series is next in line to get the update, followed by the Reno 4 and the F11 series.
+OPPO will deliver the ColorOS 11 update to 28 phones in its portfolio, with the public beta now available for most of OPPO's 2020 devices.
+The Reno 4 is next up on the list, followed by the F11 series.
 Here's the full breakdown of when your OPPO phone will get the ColorOS 11 beta:

 - From 14 September: Find X2, Find X2 Pro, Find X2 Pro Automobili Lamborghini Edition